 Goodwill is evaluated for impairment on an annual basis, or more frequently if circumstances require.
 The Company performs a qualitative assessment to determine whether it is more likely than not that the fair value of the applicable reporting unit is less than its carrying amount.
 If the Company determines, as a result of its qualitative assessment, that it is not more likely than not that the fair value of the applicable reporting unit is less than its carrying value, no further testing is required.
+If the Company determines, as a result of its qualitative assessment, that it is not more likely than not that the fair value of the applicable reporting unit is less than its carrying value, no further testing is required.
 If the Company determines, as a result of its qualitative assessment, that it is more likely than not that the fair value of the applicable reporting unit is less than its carrying amount, a quantitative goodwill impairment assessment is performed.
 The quantitative assessment compares the fair value of the applicable reporting unit to its carrying amount, including goodwill.
 If the fair value of goodwill is less than the carrying amount, an impairment loss is recorded as a reduction to goodwill and as a charge to results of operations.

-Based on the assessment performed as at September 30, 2022 and with no significant events since, the Company has concluded that goodwill was not impaired at December 31, 2022.
+Based on the assessment performed as at September 30, 2023 and with no significant events since, the Company has concluded that goodwill was not impaired at December 31, 2023.